flyck/Flyck/README.md

 # Hi there 👋

-Started my journey in the Server world 💾, moved as Systems Engineer into the AWS Cloud ☁️ and transitioned into serverless development 👨🏻‍💻 ontop of AWS.
+Started my journey in the server world 💾, moved as systems engineer into the cloud ☁️ and transitioned into serverless development 👨🏻‍💻 ontop of AWS.

 Passionate about product engineering vs maintenance engineering. ⚡️